kilamrauon/Memory-game-for-Raspberry-Pico/README.md

 switches 2 and 3 to reset the game. green flashing : show the sequence to reproduce

-blue flashing : the playe reproduces the sequence
+blue flashing : the player reproduces the sequence

 red flashing : wrong sequence - game restarts